 - For thousands of years Native Americans have lived in the area and there are still many tribes living there today.

-Another way to keep them entertained is with a book of their own.
-Who pooped in the park?
-Olympic National Park: Scat and Track for Kids. is a fantastic book for kids between 5 and 10.
+Another way to keep the kids entertained is with a book about Olympic National Park. is a fantastic book for kids between 5 and 10.
 It can educate kids about Olympic National Park animals while keeping them entertained throughout their entire trip.

-While visiting any National Park there are a few essentials that families should always pack.
-Here is a list of some things you should add to your list.
+While visiting any National Park there are a few essentials families should always pack.
+Here is a list of some things to consider packing:

-- Kids and adults will need waterproof shoes too.
-It would be best to choose shoes that are good for hiking and climbing as well to save parents from having to change shoes.
+- Kids and adults will need waterproof shoes.
+It would be best to choose shoes that are good for hiking and climbing as well to save from having to change shoes.

 - Olympic National Park has many diverse animals and creatures.
 An explorer kit would allow kids to get a closer look at what is in the tidepools and in and around the rainforest paths.